seilylook/seilylook.github.io/posts/spark-architecture/index.md

 ### Two basic ways the driver program can be run are:

-- **In this mode, the driver process runs as a seperate JVM process inside a cluster, and the cluster manages its resources(mostly JVM heap memory)**.
+- **Cluster mode: the driver process runs as a seperate JVM process inside a cluster, and the cluster manages its resources(mostly JVM heap memory)**.

-- **In this mode, the driver's running inside the client's JVM process and communicates with the executors managed by the cluster**.
+- **Client mode: the driver's running inside the client's JVM process and communicates with the executors managed by the cluster**.

 ## Responsibilities of the `executors`